 High-strength FTB is used like concrete for duct bank encasement.
 It provides maximum protection against dig-ins and undermining during future excavations.
 As a rule, high-strength FTB is more thermally conductive than low-strength FTB, but it is much more difficult to remove in future excavations.

 FTB is normally not required for vault, manhole, or handhole backfill.

 Admixtures must be pre-approved by SCL.

-Standards Coordinator Ponet Neuansourinh Standards Supervisor John Shipek Unit Director Andrew Strong goldhin
+Standard Coordinator Ponet Neuansourinh Standards Engineering Supervisor John Shipek

+Division Director Andrew Strona